yoyostudy/dl_Andrew/README.md

 The reason I am creating this repository are the following:

 1. Taking notes help me to organize the content so as to have a deeper understanding of it.

-2. I can frequently review my notes to refresh my memory and uncover shortcomings
+2. I can frequently review my notes to refresh my memory and uncover shortcomings. 🧠

 3. Some of the induction in the video is incomplete, and I try to fill in those missed part because I really hate omitting those important details. 😠